axlan/gdx_tactics/DEV_JOURNAL.md

 With that done, I went back to https://www.gamefromscratch.com/post/2015/02/03/LibGDX-Video-Tutorial-Scene2D-UI-Widgets-Layout-and-Skins.aspx and got it working with VisUI.

+From there I started working on the briefing view.
+It looks like I have all the tools I need to put it together, just figuring out the formatting. https://github.com/libgdx/libgdx/wiki/Table gives the details I need to do the layout.

+#9/19 Experiment with LML and starting game

 Following the recommendation of one of the tutorials I decided to take a look at https://github.com/czyzby/gdx-lml .
 I spent a good amount of time learning the ins and outs of the markdown language.

 After some problems with attributes I realized a list of tags and attributes is in:

 https://github.com/czyzby/gdx-lml/blob/master/lml/src/main/java/com/github/czyzby/lml/parser/impl/DefaultLmlSyntax.java
 and
 https://github.com/czyzby/gdx-lml/blob/master/lml-vis/src/main/java/com/github/czyzby/lml/vis/parser/impl/VisLmlSyntax.java
 After some poking I was able to size objects too.

 However, it looks like it's just not worth the additional obfuscation of the code.  http://czyzby.github.io/gdx-lml/lml-vis/ is still useful for looking at the available layout.

 VisUI https://github.com/kotcrab/vis-ui still looks useful enough to use as the base skin for development.
 See also https://vis.kotcrab.com/demo/ui/

 # 9/18 Learning to do basic UI

 Went down a HUGE rabbit hole.
 I spent basically 9 hours figuring out how to style the UI in libGDX